rss feed

 The brush taped to the top of the drawing board, sticking out in front of Clytie is to hold the plumb line.
 This is centred on the cast, and gives me an absolute vertical to work from.
 All points on the drawing will be measured from this vertical line.
 A corresponding vertical line has been drawn down the centre of the paper.

-Once the drawing board and the cast is set up, the next job is to select the position that the measuring will be done from.
-I've picked a spot about eight feet back from the easel, because this is the furthest back I can get in my small room.
 Placing your feet roughly at shoulder width, you mark the position of your feet on the floor with masking tape.
 This will be the measuring spot that all the measurements are taken from.
 The cast is viewed only from this spot, and not looked at whilst actually drawing.
-You have to walk over to the easel to make your marks, then return to your measuring spot to check what you've done.
+You have to walk over to the easel to make your marks, then return to your measuring spot to check what you’ve done.

-All the measuring is done with one eye closed.
-We all have one dominant eye, mine is my right, so I close my left eye.
-The reason for this is that the couple of inches distance between your eyes will be enough to produce distortion in the drawing if you don't stick to the same eye.
-This point can't be emphasised enough.
-You must always measure and judge the drawing from exactly the same point.
+Mine is my right, so I close my left eye.
+The reason for this is that the couple of inches distance between your eyes will be enough to produce distortion in the drawing if you don’t stick to the same eye.
+This point can’t be emphasised enough.
+For the sight size technique to work at its best, you must always measure and judge the drawing from exactly the same point.

-The first job is to put in the highest and lowest points of the drawing (the top of Clytie's head and the bottom of the base,) and the furthest left and furthest right points.
 The top and bottom points are the easiest, and are found by using a second plumb line, held horizontally.
-Lining up the plumb line with the top of Clytie's head where it crosses the vertical plumb line, I follow the line of the hand held horizontal plumb line across to the drawing, and fix my eye on the corresponding point on the paper where the string crosses the vertical reference line.
-Keeping my eye fixed on the point, I drop my arms, walk over to the paper and mark the point.
-Walking back over to the measuring point, I check my mark again.
-It usually takes two or three goes to get it right.
-The same is done with the bottom point.
+Lining up the plumb line with the top of Clytie’s head where it crosses the vertical plumb line, I follow the line of the hand held horizontal plumb line across to the drawing, and fix my eye on the corresponding point on the paper where the string crosses the vertical reference line.

 Measuring Out